Gugulethu-Nyoni/anyGridJs/README.md

 ```

-# Using Custom Containers (useful for multipl data grids)
+# Using Custom Containers (useful for multiple data grids)

 By default, AnyGrid will place your data grid in the element with the id: anygrid eg: